wix-incubator/wix-rest-docs/guides/field-projection.md

   The default fieldset is typically the full object, although some APIs may specify a different default fieldset.
   See each API's documentation for specific details.

-- **Projected fields**, on the other hand, allow you to supply a list of field names to return.
+- **Fields**, on the other hand, allow you to supply a list of field names to return.

 If you specify fieldsets and projected fields together in a request, the union of all included fields is returned.